 What Are Some Green Tea Benefits for Hair?

-The reason why green tea for hair became so popular in the first place was that it was believed to have an inhibiting effect on the enzyme 5-alpha-reductase.
+The reason why green tea became so popular for hair in the first place was that it was believed to have an inhibiting effect on the enzyme 5-alpha-reductase.

 It is what converts testosterone into dihydrotestosterone (DHT) and causes miniaturization of hair follicles and permanent hair loss.
 If the catechins in the green tea leaves would stop that from happening, it could potentially cure androgenetic alopecia.